 Flexibility is the range of motion specific joints or joint groups can do.
-By doing an exercise where you regularly push these boundaries you can increase this range.
+By doing an exercise, without or with flexibility equipment, where you regularly push these boundaries you can increase this range.

 Generally older individuals struggle more with this fitness component than younger individuals.
 However, by focusing on flexibility earlier in your life you can prevent long-term decline.